Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 So how does that affect you when you travel?

-Think about this.
 The previous guest in your room checked out at 11am.
 She was sick with a cold.
 You checked in at 4pm.
-Those germs can still be alive and well in that room when you get there.
+Which means those germs can still be alive and well when you get there.

 And you’ve probably noticed that anytime you get sick, you have a flare.